The Gifts of Noble Silence. Notes From a Zen Retreat

 The zendo was shaped as a rectangle and in the middle in the ceiling a big skylight opened to the sky.
 I heard few birds and the trees swaying in the wind.
 Could the tragedy of life be remedied by witnessing beauty in nature?

-Contrasts seemed even sharper: that zendo, this place where every small plant is cared for and no drop of water is wasted, and the nuclear waste facility not so far away… This silence and the drama happening elsewhere.
-How did this happen I’m a part of this… peace?
+Contrasts seemed even sharper: that zendo, this place where every small plant is cared for and no drop of water is wasted, and the mindless use of resources, power, words, noise, human potential – in other places.

 3. Sharpened attention